-Context variables are an important part of Workflow Builder, allowing you to define, store, and pass different values throughout your workflows.
-In this article, we will discuss how to set-up and use pre-built and custom context variables within Workflow Builder.
+Context variables enable you to define, store, and transfer various values within your workflows.
+This article will explain how to create and utilize pre-built and custom context variables in Workflow Builder.

-To create a custom context variable, click on the Context Variable button on the top right of the screen.
+- To create a custom context variable, click on the Context Variable button located at the top right of the screen.

-If you'd like to create your own variables you can do so by scrolling to the bottom of the list and clicking Add Context on the bottom left.
-Once here, choose a display name for the variable and the variable's data type.
-Each data type has its own unique purpose, so make sure to select the correct type for each variable.
-The different options for the data types are:
+- Choose a display name for the variable and the variable's data type.
+Each data type serves a unique purpose, so be sure to select the correct type for each variable.
+The available options for the data types are:

 - Short Text: used for smaller text inputs, such as names.